jdegand/make-parties-spring-backend/README.md

 - Could add a third table for the list of rsvps -> @JoinTable
 - It can be annoying to use Integer in place of Long for ids as it can require extra work i.e. overriding method signatures
 - JPARepository works best with Long ids
 - Using Builder on an entity with a mapping warns - "@Builder will ignore the initializing expression entirely.
 If you want the initializing expression to serve as default, add @Builder.Default.
-If it is not supposed to be settable during building, make the field final." -> Need to investigate further for a solution
+If it is not supposed to be settable during building, make the field final." -> Because I set rsvps to an empty list I needed to use @Builder.Default annotation on rsvps
 - Added takesPlaceOn to Event Entity (stretch challenge in original MakeSchool tutorial)
 - Added timestamps as well but I did not use them in the frontend
 - Added validation after I had the frontend working with the backend
 - The tutorial did not feature validation
 - Kept the validation fairly minimal -  a few required properties and date validation for takesPlaceOn
+- In the entities, I used {entity}Id instead of just id.
+This can be annoying and debatable if this is a good practice or not.
+- Starting writing tests for the repository layer first then moved to the service layer.
+- I am not sure if it is truly necessary to test methods that just use JPARepository methods - seems redundant - this project didn't use any custom queries.
+- However, the repository tests are easy to write.
+- Had trouble with using Optional and thenReturn together in the EventService Tests - the commented out code seems like it should work but maybe I missed something
+- You need to use assertAll() to handle void methods ie delete.

 ## Continued Development

 - Use ResponseEntity for all routes?
 - Better exception handling / Custom exceptions
 - The validation for event put requests needs improvement - need to check takesPlaceOn is a valid date
-- Testing
+- fetchEventById in the event service implementation could probably be refactored and done in a better way

 ## Useful Resources